 - Welded-Bonnet type: This common design doesn’t need to be taken apart.
 They are lighter than their counterparts with bolt bonnets.

-- Pressure-Seal Bonnet type: This type is widely used in situations with high pressure and high temperatures.
+- Pressure-Seal Bonnet type is widely used in high-pressure situations and high temperatures.

 Uses of Globe Valve

 - It is used in low-point drains where safety and lack of leaks are very important.
 If not, you can drain and vent with a gate valve.